 Short term improvements

-You may have noticed Ausgrid staff undertaking work in your area in recent months.
+You may have noticed Ausgrid staff undertaking work in your area.
 This work is ongoing and contributes to long term reliability together with the more comprehensive solutions discussed above.
 Improvements include:

-assessment and upgrades of network assets including existing cables, vulnerable points in the network and isolating capability.
+assessing and upgrading network assets, including existing cables, vulnerable points in the network and isolating capability.

-improvements to current work practices and increased specialist field training for operators
+improving current work practices and increasing specialist field training for operators

 As Ausgrid continues to develop this project, there are a number of factors being considered consider, including: